SIPp/sipp/docs/scenarios/actions.rst

-Warning
+:: warning..
   If you are using setdest with IPv6, you must not use square brackets around the address.
 These have a special meaning to SIPp, and it will try to interpret your IPv6 address as a variable.
   Since the port is specified separately, square brackets are never necessary.

 verifyauth